Request a Training

 FAC hosts training sessions for the press and public on a variety of open government and First Amendment topics.
 Below are examples of sessions we offer, which can be conducted virtually or in person, and feature experts in First Amendment, public access, and newsgathering issues.
 If you would like to bring FAC to your organization, newsroom, or community, contact us.

-Public Records Tutorial
+Unlocking Public Records in California

 An overview of the California Public Records Act, the state’s primary freedom-of-information law, and tips and tricks for overcoming barriers to information.
 This session can be customized for journalists, with examples of news coverage ideas and issues unique to newsrooms.
-Sessions can feature interactive exercise, introduction to resources, and Q&A.
+Sessions can feature interactive exercises, introduction to resources, and Q&A.

-Uncovering Police Misconduct in California
+Uncovering Police Records in California

 A detailed overview of accessing public records about law enforcement use of force and misconduct in California.
 This is a supplement to the CPRA tutorial that goes deep into recent law changes that opened up public access to certain categories of records of police personnel and investigatory records.
 It can be customized for journalists or community members.